-The Boulder Junction Public Library's Children's After-School Reading Program will be held on Tuesdays from 3:45-4:45 pm at the Boulder Junction Community Center.
-This year's theme is "Get a Clue @ Your Library."
+The Boulder Junction Public Library's Children's After-School Reading Program will be held on Tuesdays from 3:45-4:45 pm at the Boulder Junction Community Center beginning October 2nd.

 School-age children can take the bus to the library if they give the school a note.
 The bus to take is NL32.
 The Reading Program will begin at about 3:45 pm when the bus arrives and run until 4:45 pm.
 An adult must accompany children who are under 4 years old.

 Every child who participates must fill out a permission slip and turn it into the library no later than the first day of the program.
 Forms will be available at the library, at the school and here.
 Advance registration is recommended, but not required.
 If you have any questions, please call the library at 715-385-2050.

 Congratulations to the 24 children who read for 539 hours during this summer's program.
 The two top readers won electric scooters.
 Congratulations to Hannah Fieweger for reading 67.75 hours and Lily Reed for reading 64.5 hours.
 There was also a prize raffle open to any child who read at least 30 minutes – the more they read the more chances they had to win a raffle prize.
 Winners of the random drawing were: Addison Trapp with 11.75 hours read; Audrey Fritz with 47 hours read; Bode Moon with 12 hours read; Farrah Fritz with 28.5 hours read; Luke Fieweger with 25.75 hours read; Sean Sass with 32.75 hours read; Tucker Moon with 14.5 hours read; Piper Lundquist with 9.5 hours read; Sabrina Poisson with 24.25 hours read; Carrick McPadden with 10 hours read; and McCarttie McPadden with 10 hours read.